S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 _Collect any considerations you have in relation to possible solutions.
 Record them in the form of questions._

-Before jumping into ideas about how to fulfill the requirement, it’s useful to consider important constraints and specific facts that might inform the generation of ideas (which will take place in step 6).
-It’s also helpful to stimulate creative thinking.
+Before jumping into ideas about how to fulfill the requirement, it's useful to consider important constraints and specific facts that might inform the generation of ideas (which will take place in step 6).
+It's also helpful to stimulate creative thinking.
 This is all covered in steps 3 and 4.

-**Facilitator asks:** _What questions come up for you when you’re thinking about possible solutions?_
+**Facilitator asks:** _What questions come up for you when you're thinking about possible solutions?_

-**You’re looking for two types of questions:** Information gathering questions and generative questions.
+**You're looking for two types of questions:** Information gathering questions and generative questions.

 **Information gathering questions**